amolthof/minor-intron-retention/README.md

 This is a bash markdown document for aligning paired-end Illumina sequencing reads against a reference genome using Hisat2.

+bamfiles.md

+This is a bash markdown document for generating BAM files used to evaluate minor intron retention and splicing.

 minor-intron-splicing.md

 This is a bash markdown document for obtaining counts for reads supporting effective minor intron splicing.